-- Performing: Students will learn to perform a variety of music on an instrument of their choice and/or voice.
-Students will have the opportunity of performing as a soloist as well as part of a group. - Composing: Students will learn to experiment, create and perform their own original musical pieces. - Listening: Students will listen to a wide range of music and learn to aurally analyse the music.
+Performing: Students will learn to perform a variety of music on an instrument of their choice and/or voice.
+Students will have the opportunity to perform as a soloist and in ensembles.

+Composing: Students will learn to experiment, create and perform their own original musical pieces.

+Listening: Students will listen to a wide range of music and learn to aurally analyse the music.